KarhouTam/Per-FedAvg/README.md

 `--dataset`: Name of experiment dataset.
 Default: `mnist`

-`--fraction`: Fraction of clients for training in all clients.
+`--fraction`: Percentage of training clients in all alients.
 Default: `0.9`

 `--client_num_per_round`: Num of clients that participating training at each communication round.
 Default: `5`